Overview of US Curriculum School

 Get to Know the Elementary Curriculum

 Creative Science Schools take a holistic approach to the education of each child, as our goal is to meet the needs of every student and bring out their individual best.
-Curriculum for students in Grades 1 through 5 emphasizes basic skills in all subject areas and introduces higher-level skills to challenge students and stimulate their interests and thinking.
+American Curriculum for students in Grades 1 through 5 emphasizes basic skills in all subject areas and introduces higher-level skills to challenge students and stimulate their interests and thinking.
 The curriculum fosters the concept that learning will be enjoyable and rewarding throughout students' lives.

 In Grade 1-Grade 5 an approach focused on continuous progress is used in the core curricular areas of reading, writing, mathematics, science, and social studies.

 Formal teachings are offered each day in Qur’an, Islamic Studies, and Arabic.
-Our Qur’an Enrichment Program enhances our Islamic Studies curriculum and is taught according to the individual level of student ability with a focus on proper recitation and memorization and basic understanding of the meaning.
+Our Qur’an Enrichment Program enhances our American Islamic Studies curriculum and is taught according to the individual level of student ability with a focus on proper recitation and memorization and basic understanding of the meaning.

 In addition to the core subjects, students receive instruction in physical education, art, computing, and the library.